The work presented on this website is merely representative of my work.

 From the late 1970s, I concentrated on music scholarship, eventually earning a doctorate in musicology and then working as an editor at an academic music publisher.
 In the mid 2000s, I switched to librarianship and currently work as a music librarian.
 During most of that time, I practiced photography mainly as an adjunct to raising a family, with a series of 35mm point-and-shoot cameras.

 In 2003, I purchased a 35mm film SLR and that was the beginning of the revival of my interest in photography.
 In late 2008, it was time to join the digital age, and I moved to a digital SLR.
 My progress was immediate and steep with the feedback provided by the LCD screen and the ability to shoot as much as needed for little or no cost.
-I learned quite soon that my eyes were able to recognize the quality of good glass and I invested in a couple of professional lenses.
-As my technique has advanced, I have also gradually added essential gear, such as off-camera flash and computer hardware and software adequate to my needs.

 The work presented on this website is representative of my work, but hardly exhaustive.
 All work is available for purchase in various formats as given in the price list or by special order through contacting me directly.
 Please feel free to contact me on gmail at rwmsn56